ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tree-data/index.md

 It is also possible to display the Set Filter List as a [Set Filter Tree List](/filter-set-tree-list/), which replicates the Tree Data structure.
 This can be seen in the [Tree List](#tree-list-example) example below.

+The Tree List also works with complex objects, which is demonstrated in the [Tree List Complex Objects Example](/filter-set-tree-list/#complex-objects).

 #### Tree List Example

 The following example demonstrates using the Set Filter Tree List with Tree Data: